opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

     - [Continuous Integration and Continuous Deployment] has been one of the most valuable contributions to software quality in the past few decades.
 Modern development teams are now well practiced at CI/CD processes for their releases and any application framework **must** work well seemlessly with these approaches
     - Tesseract has [REST] APIs for DEVOps and PowerShell cmdlets to access these APIs.
 Both can be integrated into a DevOps deployment pipeline

-So that's Tesseract...each component of the system is interesting and useful but together the the different dimensions mean a truly, radical approach to application development.
+So that's Tesseract...each component of the system is interesting and useful but together the different dimensions mean a truly, radical approach to application development.

 [.NET Core]: https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet